le-mon/vid2mp3/README.md

 ### Notice:
 It's just for fun.
-Feel free to edit/improve
+Feel free to edit/improve in testing branch.
-I use this on my arch linux system you have to edit the paths in the host and manifest files to fit your environment
+I use this on my arch linux system.
+You have to edit the paths in the host and manifest files to fit your environment

 ### Dependencies:
 python-notify2 python-pytaglib ffmpeg youtube-dl